MystenLabs/kiosk-course/0-introduction/README.md

 fi
 ```

-Then we set a gas-budget for our programmable transaction calls:
+Then we define a `GAS_BUDGET` variable to use below in our programmable transaction calls:
-> ℹ️ Note that in more recent versions this step is not needed, as `sui client ptb` (below) will dry-run the transaction and set the gas-budget automatically.

 ```bash
 GAS_BUDGET=100_000_000  # 0.1 SUI